popgenDK/courses/summer2023/NGSinference/README.md

 ![stages](./stages.png)

 which seems daunting!
-However, that's not the case and we will go through each step to understand each one of them.
+However, that's actually not the case and we will go through each step to understand each one of them.

 The workflow is roughty divided into four steps: